Jalapeno poppers are addictive! An easy keto recipe, the combination of jalapenos, bacon and smoked cheddar is amazing.

 What about leftovers?

-But bacon is unhealthy?
+Isn’t bacon unhealthy?

 More tasty stuffed peppers recipes